Fearn railway station: Facilities

 As well as a small car park, there are bike racks, a bench, a waiting shelter and a help point.
 The station has step free access.
 As there are no facilities to purchase tickets, passengers must buy one in advance, or from the guard on the train.

 Platform layout

 The railway through Fearn station is single track, the nearest passing loops being at Invergordon to the south and Tain to the west.
 The station has a single platform which is long enough for a seven-coach train.
-The platform is very low and this gives rise to difficulties for passengers who are in any way infirm and unable to climb the height to the coaches, so there are portable steps available at the station.
+The platform is very low and this gives rise to difficulties for passengers who are in any way infirm and unable to climb the height to the coaches, and so fixed steps have been built which align with the doors.
 At the approach to Fearn station, conductors are obliged to use public address systems to warn alighting passengers of the low platform, and they also frequently do this when inspecting tickets of passengers travelling to Fearn.